datatrail-jhu/00_intro/manuscript/06_rstudio_cloud.md

 > "How does the price of a bestselling book relate to how much the author is charging for that book?"

-To start working in RStudio Cloud, open up a new tab by pressing _ctrl_ and pressing _t_, then copy this url and paste it into your web browser https://rstudio.cloud/spaces/906/join?access_code=aJYLCFYdCmMZLMsnMbpqboDBAPCVdHiwn2rtJ4Gw.
+To start working in RStudio Cloud, open up a new tab by pressing _ctrl_ and pressing _t_, then copy this URL and paste it into your web browser https://rstudio.cloud/spaces/906/join?access_code=aJYLCFYdCmMZLMsnMbpqboDBAPCVdHiwn2rtJ4Gw.
 If you get a log in page, press the button to "Log in with Google" just like you did when you were setting up your account.

 You should now see a page that looks like this.
 You should see a Project listed that is called "Leanpub Project".